programacion-versionado-semantico

 MAJOR.MINOR.PATCH

-Let’s see each of those parts and the rules that lead to incrementing them:
+Let’s look at each of these parts and the rules that lead to incrementing them:

-• MAJOR: The major version number indicates significant changes that are incompatible with previous versions (generally, it is incremented when changes that may break compatibility with previous versions are introduced).
+• MAJOR: The major version number indicates significant changes that are incompatible with previous versions (generally, it is incremented when changes are introduced that may break compatibility with previous versions).

-• MINOR: The minor version number indicates new features or improvements that are backward compatible (by incrementing the minor number, it indicates that features have been added without affecting compatibility with previous versions).
+• MINOR: The minor version number indicates new functionalities or improvements that are backward compatible (when incrementing the minor number, it indicates that features have been added without affecting compatibility with previous versions).

 • PATCH: The patch version number indicates bug fixes or minor adjustments that do not affect backward compatibility.